invoke-ai/InvokeAI/README.md

 ### Command-Line Installation (for developers and users familiar with Terminals)

 You must have Python 3.9 or 3.10 installed on your machine.
 Earlier or later versions are not supported.
+Node.js also needs to be installed along with yarn (can be installed with the command `npm install -g yarn` if needed)

 1. Open a command-line window on your machine.
 The PowerShell is recommended for Windows.
 2. Create a directory to install InvokeAI into.
 You'll need at least 15 GB of free space: